gamma-opt/oip-notes/course/part1/1-intro.md

 This analogy is broadly known as **mathematical programming**, which is one of the main topic of our course.
 Simply put, mathematical programming is a language in which we use this analogy to build mathematical models representing the problem we have at hand, posing it in a form of a mathematical optimisation problem that, in turn, allows us to understand what are the optimal decisions that can be made for that system.

-This course is precisely about being able to represent real-world problems via mathematical porgramming, so they can be optimised accordingly.
+This course is precisely about being able to represent real-world problems via mathematical programming, so they can be optimised accordingly.
 This is a powerful paradigm that builds upon several mathematical concepts.
 Let us start by covering the most fundamental of them, but it will not be long before we are able to pose and solve our first optimisation model.